Date published: 2024-09-18

 People 65 and older are at high risk of serious flu complications and account for the majority of flu hospitalizations and deaths each year.

-But seniors who got the flu shot reduced their risk of being hospitalized due to the flu by 40 to 60%.
+However, seniors who got the flu shot reduced their risk of being hospitalized due to the flu by about 40%.

 4. The flu vaccine is free under Medicare